Sample the best of Southeast Alaska, including glaciers, whales, brown bears, bald eagles, small villages, and so much more.

 Juneau to Petersburg & Petersburg to Juneau

-This seven-day cruise (8 days, starting 2021) offers a diverse experience of Southeast Alaska, from fishing towns to wilderness solitude, from islands to glacial fjords.
+This eight-day cruise offers a diverse experience of Southeast Alaska, from fishing towns to wilderness solitude, from islands to glacial fjords.
 Navigating through ice-filled fjords, we visit a tidewater glacier, searching the shores for brown bears, and stop our engines to watch and listen to humpback whales.
 We kayak up a narrow inlet that John Muir called “an ocean-filled Yosemite” and follow bear trails through rich estuarial meadows.
 Our goal is to give you the most remote wilderness experience possible while you enjoy the amenities of our wandering home.

 We ask for a deposit of $1,000 per person to reserve your cabin.
 The balance is due 90 days before the cruise begins; see Terms & Conditions for details.
 Itineraries are dependent on weather and tides and may change at the captain’s discretion.

 - Equipment needed for excursions (see Equipment list for what to bring)

 - Gourmet food cooked fresh from locally sourced ingredients

 - Breakfast, Lunch and three-course Dinners with wine pairings

 Location/size: Main deck, private washroom with shower.
 Bunk: Double bunk, 49 inches by 80 inches, single pull-down upper bunk, 32 inches by 74 inches, door to deck, one opening porthole.

 Location/size: Lower deck, forward starboard side, private head and shower.
 6 feet 10 inches by 7 feet.
 Bunks: Double bunk, 50 inches by 78 inches.
 Accommodations: Private head and shower.
 Four drawers under bed, two non-opening portholes.